Chicago White Sox minor league players: Mathias LaCombe

+LaCombe grew up near Bordeaux, France, where baseball is not popular.
+He first started playing rugby, but disliked it and moved to baseball at 8 years old.

+LaCombe attended Cochise College from 2022 to 2023.
+In 2023, he went 5–3 with a 1.74 ERA over 67.2 innings.
+LaCombe was drafted by the White Sox in the 2023 Major League Baseball draft with the 359th pick in the 12th round.
+He was the first French pitcher to be drafted in MLB history, and the second French player after Joris Bert.

+LaCombe was assigned to the Arizona Complex League to begin his White Sox career in 2025, and was later promoted to the A-level Kannapolis Cannon Ballers.
+In 2025, LaCombe played in 19 games, 14 of them starts.
+He had a 0–1 record and a 3.34 ERA in 53.1 innings.
+He was promoted to the A+-level Winston-Salem Dash in 2026, and moved primarily to a reliever role.

 Christian Oppor

 Christian Elliott Oppor (born July 23, 2004) is an American professional baseball pitcher in the Chicago White Sox organization.

 Oppor attended Columbus High School in Marshfield, Wisconsin.
 He was selected by the Oakland Athletics in the 11th round of the 2022 Major League Baseball draft, but did not sign and played college baseball at Gulf Coast State College.
 After one year at Gulf Coast State, he was selected by the Chicago White Sox in the fifth round of the 2023 MLB draft and signed.

 Oppor made his professional debut in 2023 with the Arizona Complex League White Sox and also pitched 2024 with them.
 He started 2025 with the Kannapolis Cannon Ballers before being promoted to the Winston-Salem Dash.